Barbarpotato/React-Query-Fundamental/README.md

     )
 ```
 ### refetchOnWindowFocus
-refetchOnWindowFocus is used to automatically update the data in the UI that has been fetched previous time when the data has changed in the server side without re-rendering the component. the refetchOnWindowFocus was a boolean type. the default value of this property was false.
+refetchOnWindowFocus is used to automatically update the data in the UI that has been fetched previous time when the data has changed in the server side without re-rendering the component. the refetchOnWindowFocus was a boolean type. the default value of this property was true.
 For Example:
 ```
 const { isLoading, isError, data, isFetching } = useQuery('superheroes', fectSuperHeroes,
         {